RML-490-C Power Cage

 Upgrades and Extras

-The brilliant thing about Rogue add-ons is that they typically snap, rather than bolt, to the frame.
+The brilliant thing about Rogue add-ons is that they typically snap, rather than a bolt, to the frame.
 This makes it easy to take off and move if you like.
-It opens up new possibilities for range of motion and targeted muscle groups.
+It opens up new possibilities for a range of motion and targeted muscle groups.

 Here is a rundown of just a few Monster Lite add-ons that we favor and recommend.